• Skip to primary navigation

 Lunch and dinner

-Carrot Ginger Soup – This carrot ginger soup makes for an easy, healthy and heartwarming winter dish – it’s creamy with a subtle spicy kick of ginger and can be ready in 30 minutes.
-Includes directions for making in an Instant Pot (aff link) as well as on your stove top.
+Carrot Ginger Soup – This carrot ginger soup makes for an easy, healthy, and heartwarming winter dish – it’s creamy with a subtle spicy kick of ginger and can be ready in 30 minutes.
+Includes directions for making in an Instant Pot as well as on your stovetop.

 Kid-friendly recipes

-Easy, One Bowl Chewy Oatmeal Chocolate Chip Cookies – I’ve had so many people tell me that these are their go-to cookie recipe to make with their kids.
-These big, chewy oatmeal chocolate chip cookies are made in one bowl, don’t require a stand mixer, don’t need chilling, ready in 30 minutes, and are easily customizable to whatever add ins you like or have on hand.
+Easy, One Bowl Chewy Oatmeal Chocolate Chip Cookies – I've had so many people tell me that these are their go-to cookie recipes to make with their kids.
+These big, chewy oatmeal chocolate chip cookies are made in one bowl, don’t require a stand mixer, don’t need chilling, ready in 30 minutes, and are easily customizable to whatever add-ins you like or have on hand.

 One Giant Chocolate Chip Cookie – It’s exactly what it sounds like!
 I also have a double chocolate chip version.